erikandersson96/portfolio-project-five/README.md

 ### Color Scheme

-The main colors of this website is black, white and yellow but I have also used a variation of other colors as well.
-I have displayed them all underneath.
+The main colors of this website are black, white, and yellow but I have also used a variation of other colors as well.
+I have displayed them all underneath

-* The white color is used for allmost all text, the grey colors is used for the arrows used in the toast messages, the black color is used as background color, navigation bar, footer and on some of the buttons.
+* The white color is used for almost all text, the grey color is used for the arrows used in the toast messages, and the black color is used as the background color, navigation bar, footer, and on some of the buttons.

 ![Screenshot of white to black colors](/readme_images/white-black.png)

-* The first yellow color is used for the most on this website, such as the banner on top, all yellow text, buttons etc. The middle color is used for the yellow overlay that pops up before a user is directed to the checkout success page with spinning white arrows.
+* The first yellow color is used the most on this website, such as the banner on top, all yellow text, buttons, etc. The middle color is used for the yellow overlay that pops up before a user is directed to the checkout success page with spinning white arrows.
 The orange color is used for one of the arrows in the toast messages.

 ![Screenshot of yellow to orange colors](/readme_images/yellow-orange.png)

-* The first red color is used for some links such as `reset sorting` on the watches page, the second red color is used for an arrow in the toast messages and for the checkbox used on edit product page, the third red color is used as a hover effect to the delete button, the last red color is used for the delete button.
+* The first red color is used for some links such as `reset sorting` on the watches page, the second red color is used for an arrow in the toast messages and for the checkbox used on the edit product page, the third red color is used as a hover effect to the delete button, the last red color is used for the delete button.

 ![Screenshot of red colors](/readme_images/red.png)